wifinigel/wiperf/README.md

 ## Installation

-With the RPi connected to the Internet, loing usin ghte wlanpi user and clone this project:
+With the RPi connected to the Internet, login using the wlanpi user and clone this project:

 - cd ~
 - git clone https://github.com/wifinigel/wiperf.git